Thursday, 4 June 2026

 The DEPUTY SPEAKER: That is not a point of order, as we discovered earlier.
 The Premier is to continue on the amendments.

-Jacinta ALLAN: I say this in the context of something the member for Brighton said in his earlier contribution about discussions that were being held at length outside of this place that we were pursuing in order to restore integrity and transparency to the political donations system as a result of the High Court decision.
-We did have discussions, and I thank all those representatives who had the discussions with us, based on that determination and that principle of restoring free and fair elections in this state and having a robust political donation system.
 I say to the member for Brighton that perhaps he was not aware of the desperate phone call my office received less than 48 hours ago from the Leader of the Opposition’s office, desperate to have a conversation at the same time that I may have been standing up holding a press conference announcing the arrangements.
 I say this: you have got to ask why.
 When we hear the words from the Leader of the Liberal Party or the National Party, you have got to ask: why don’t they want a fair system?
 Why don’t they think Victorians deserve to know who is donating and how much they are donating?
-Why don’t they want them to know, and why did they work overtime, with the assistance of ChatGPT in an abuse of the parliamentary processes, to block and stall this legislation?
+Why don’t they want them to know, and why did they work overtime, with the assistance of ChatGPT, in an abuse of the parliamentary processes to block and stall this legislation?

 I will give the member for Brighton some credit.
 We thank him for his suggested amendment, which we took on board, and we have taken the decision to take those arrangements back to 2018.
 I thank the member for Brighton for his amendment and suggestion that he made through this process.
 As a consequence, we brought it back to this place, and it is why we are amending the bill in this place.
 Good job, member for Brighton, you have done well.
 You have done very well there.

 I do come back to this central point: these changes are about making sure the outcome is determined by voters, not by big money.
-This is why we have sat through the night to make sure that Victorians have restored integrity and transparency to our political system.
+This is why we have sat through the night to make sure that Victorians have integrity and transparency restored to our political system.
 It is why we were determined to stare down the blockers and stallers in the Legislative Council to ensure that this was brought about, because we believe that Victorian elections should be decided by Victorians, not by who has the deepest pockets.
 And again, you have got to ask: why do the Liberal Party and the National Party not support this?
 Why don’t they want Victorians to have a fair system?
 Why don’t they want Victorians to have a system that is based on integrity and transparency?

-And finally too, the question of a future High Court case on these matters does also beg that question why people would not want to see Victorians have the opportunity to have a system where they determine the outcomes, not big business.
+Finally, the question of a future High Court case on these matters does also beg that question why people would not want to see Victorians have the opportunity to have a system where they determine the outcomes, not big business.
 That is the fundamental difference between those of us who support this bill and the Liberal–National parties.
 Again I thank those who have worked incredibly hard.
 We have worked incredibly hard since that High Court decision to bring the legislation to the Parliament at the earliest opportunity.
 I thank those who have worked with the government along the way, and at times that did include the Liberal Party and the National Party.
 At times they were working with the government along the way, but they ultimately walked away.
-They walked away because they did not believe in integrity and transparency, and we have seen that demonstrated this evening – the blocking and stalling in the upper house, the craven plea for donations on social media tonight.
+They walked away because they do not believe in integrity and transparency, and we have seen that demonstrated this evening – the blocking and stalling in the upper house, the craven plea for donations on social media tonight.
 It tells Victorians everything they need to know.
-Again I thank my colleagues, I thank members of the Legislative Council who have worked incredibly hard and I commend the bill to the house.
+Again I thank my colleagues, and I thank members of the Legislative Council who have worked incredibly hard.
+I commend the bill to the house.

 Anthony Carbines: On a point of order, Deputy Speaker, I know there are several former leaders of the opposition in the house.
 I just wonder where the current Leader of the Opposition is –